 When you access the network transparently or nontransparently, DECnet-Plus for OpenVMS sends data messages over a logical link in response to a set of send and receive calls issued by the source and target tasks.
 For higher-level language tasks, use standard read and write statements to send and receive data messages.
-(In Example 4.2, the two FORTRAN tasks use read and write statements to exchange information.
+(In Example 4.2, "FORTRAN Task-to-Task Communication", the two FORTRAN tasks use read and write statements to exchange information.
 The equivalent RMS service calls are \$GET and \$PUT.)